SX129/Partnerly-Contract/README.md

 # Simple Solidity Contract

-A very simple soldiity contract used to ensure proper splitting of Ethereum into different accounts.
+A very simple solidity contract used to ensure proper splitting of Ethereum into different accounts.

 ## Tech Stack